isir10/AyanMovie-App/README.md

 code . or atom . based on the text editor you have.

+## Development
+Want to contribute?
+Great!

+To fix a bug or enhance an existing module, follow these steps:

+Fork the repo
+Create a new branch (git checkout -b improve-feature) Make the appropriate changes in the files
+Add changes to reflect the changes made
+Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request

 ## Known Bugs
 The menu nav isn't responsive.